 All models offer a suite of safety systems including adaptive cruise control, forward-collision warning, automatic emergency braking, blind-spot monitoring and rear cross-path detection.
 Emergency braking is also available for trailers.

 Backup sensors were designed for wide dual rear wheels to protect fenders.

-Upgraded sound systems top out with a 750-watt, 17-speaker Harmon Cardin system.
+Upgraded sound systems top out with a 750-watt, 17-speaker Harmon Kardon system.
 All audio is easier to hear thanks to active noise cancellation.
 Cabs are 10 decibels quieter than the current HD models.